thinng/GraphDTA/README.md

 ```sh
 python create_data.py
 ```
-This returns kiba_train.csv, kiba_test.csv, davis_train.csv, and davis_test.csv in data/ folder.
+This returns kiba_train.csv, kiba_test.csv, davis_train.csv, and davis_test.csv, in data/ folder.
 These files are in turn input to create data in pytorch format, stored at data/processed/, consisting of  kiba_train.pt, kiba_test.pt, davis_train.pt, and davis_test.pt.

 ## 2. Predict affinity with pretrained models